rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   To create a TQL MATCH statement, you use some or all of the following components:

    * MATCH <br>
-    The MATCH clause introduces the statement like SELECT in SQL and is the first part of any query.<br> You use MATCH to select a node in Technopedia.<br>
+     You use `MATCH` to select a node in Technopedia.<br> `MATCH` <br>
-    `MATCH` <br>
    * Node <br>
-    Typically, you refer to a node or nodes in the graph as your source of data for the query.<br> Nodes in a query are predeced by a (:) colon. <br>
+     Place a (:) colon before the node and place them inside parentheses.
     `MATCH (:node)` <br>
    * Alias <br>
-    To enable the `RETURN` clause to return data from a node, you append an alias to the node, for example, 'MATCH (alias:node)'. <br>
+    Append an alias to the node, for example, 'MATCH (alias:node)', if you want to use the 'RETURN' clause to return data for that alias. <br>
     TQL binds the unique alias to the node so that you can refer to that alias in the Return clause of <br>
-    the MATCH query to request specific data. <br>

     `MATCH (alias:node) RETURN alias` <br>

     You can also use the alias to specify specific node attributes that you want to return. <br>
     `MATCH (alias:node) RETURN alias.attribute1, alias.attribute2` <br>
    * Relationship <br>
-    To get data from more than one node in a query, you must use a relationship to connect the nodes. <br>
+    Use a relationship to connect nodes. <br>
-    You don't need to append an alias to the relationship, unless, you want to get data back from that relationship. <br>
     `MATCH (aliasx:node1)-[:RELATED_TO]->(aliasy:node2), RETURN aliasx, aliasy` <br>
    * Relationship direction <br>
-    The direction of the relationship shows the relationship from node to node. <br> An arrow in the query shows a unidirectional relationship, and no arrows indicate a birdirectional relationship. <br>
+    An arrow in the query shows a unidirectional relationship, and no arrows indicate a birdirectional relationship. <br>
     For example, node_software is manufactured_by node_manufacturer <br>
     `(:node_software)-[:MANUFACTURED_BY]->(:node_manufacturer)` <br>
-    Typically, relationships are unidirectional but they can be bidirectional. <br>
     A bidirectional relationship is represented without an arrow, for example, <br>
     `(:node_software)-[:MANUFACTURED_BY]-(:node_manufacturer)`<br>
    * RETURN <br>